anas-abbadi09/Control-System-Training-Program/README.md

 This command searches recursively (`-r`) for the string "TODO" (case-insensitive, `-i`) in the `~/projects` directory, showing line numbers (`-n`).

+### Homework:

+1. Examine the following command and list which part is the command name, which are the options, and which are the arguments:

+`tar -czvf site_backup.tar.gz /var/www/site`

+2. Write a single shell command that copies all `.txt` files from a directory named `reports/` into a directory named `old_reports/`, shows each filename as it copies, and preserves file timestamps.

 ## 3. Opening a Terminal and the Prompt

 A *terminal emulator* (often just called “Terminal”) is the software you use today to access the CLI.
 It simulates a physical console.
 Common terminal emulators include **Terminal** (GNOME), **Konsole** (KDE), and **xterm** (lightweight).